 Take Scouts near any body of water—whether it’s a pool, lake, river, or ocean—and they have a natural desire to go swimming.
-Once a Scout has learned how to swim, he naturally wants to progress into other aquatics activities, including sailing, rowing, canoeing, and rafting.
+Once Scouts have learned how to swim, they naturally want to progress into other aquatics activities, including sailing, rowing, canoeing, and rafting.
 There are plenty of age-appropriate aquatics activities.

 But before that swim or row, we want everyone to have a plan and be on the same page when it comes to aquatics safety in the BSA program.
 The two key training prerequisites are Safe Swim Defense and Safety Afloat.
-These are not learn-to-swim or learn-to-paddle courses; they are the “Boy Scout way” to conduct a safe and fun aquatics program.
+These are not learn-to-swim or learn-to-paddle courses; they are the BSA way to conduct a safe and fun aquatics program.

 Both courses can be found on my.Scouting.org and taken online anytime.
 All leaders are encouraged to take the training and at least one adult needs the training when unit aquatics activities are conducted.
 Upon course completion, leaders should be able to understand the key points of each program.